Metaheuristic

 In computer science and mathematical optimization, a metaheuristic is a higher-level procedure or heuristic designed to find, generate, tune, or select a heuristic (partial search algorithm) that may provide a sufficiently good solution to an optimization problem or a machine learning problem, especially with incomplete or imperfect information or limited computation capacity.
 Metaheuristics sample a subset of solutions which is otherwise too large to be completely enumerated or otherwise explored.
 Metaheuristics may make relatively few assumptions about the optimization problem being solved and so may be usable for a variety of problems.
+Their use is always of interest when exact or other (approximate) methods are not available or are not expedient, either because the calculation time is too long or because, for example, the solution provided is too imprecise.